MShabi/Weapon-id-database-visualized/README.md

 - Central America
 - South America

+Other than the WeaponId database we use polygons of regions `regionsPoly.json` that were done by hand (with the help of QGIS) using the polygon data from: https://thematicmapping.org/downloads/world_borders.php

 ## Interface
 Interface is composed by tree elements: a barplot, a map and a network.